bilalhsp/bilalhsp.github.io/_pages/home.md

 <center>
     <p>
-        I am a graduate student doing PhD in Electrical and Computer Engineering (ECE) at Purdue University, West Lafayette, IN.
+        I am doing PhD in Electrical and Computer Engineering (ECE) at Purdue University, West Lafayette, IN.
 I have experience of more than 5 years of working as a Maintenance Engineer in a manufacturing facility in Pakistan.
-During that time, I developed an interest in Machine Learning, so I decided to pursue that.
-I started my PhD in Fall 2021, and my first project was on modelling the auditory cortex in squirrel monkeys using pretrained deep learning models.
+During that time, I developed an interest in Machine Learning, so I decided to pursue it.
+My first project was on modelling the auditory cortex in squirrel monkeys using pretrained deep learning models.
 Manuscript is uploaded on bioRxiv
         <a href="https://www.biorxiv.org/content/10.1101/2024.11.12.623280v1.abstract" target="_blank">[link here]</a> and sent out for review.
     </p>
     <p>